deftandre/api-petshop/README.md

 ## Description

-An api to petshop product providers.
+An api to petshop products providers.

 ## Config